 - Procedures: Develop processes to address vulnerabilities, estimating the cost and impact of each one and creating a timeline.
 Then enforce procedures, tracking issues, maintaining established processes, and reporting significant problems to all stakeholders.

-- Strategies: Adapt strategies and continuously reassess processes and decisions to avoid repeating mistakes.
+- Cyber Security Strategies: Adapt strategies and continuously reassess processes and decisions to avoid repeating mistakes.

 As pointed out by Tony Bradley on Forbes, you can’t protect what you can’t see.

-Maintaining security involves discovering vulnerabilities and other configuration or security issues – in addition to detecting suspicious activity and finding malware.
+Maintaining security involves discovering cyber security threats and other configuration or security issues – in addition to detecting suspicious activity and finding malware.
 A well-designed system for tracking all assets – including perimeter defenses, infrastructure, databases (middleware) and applications – on an ongoing basis, providing the degree of visibility necessary to reduce risk levels.

 When we talk about tracking all assets, we’re referring to any and all of the following: